-Currently there is a proposal that is being evaluated by WSDOT for \$100,000 to perform Task 5 on quantifying the cost impact of using CAM and Fe-SMA SEAs by comparing representative conventional bridges and their SMA/ECC counterparts.
+Most recently a task has been executed by WSDOT for \$100,000 to perform Task 5 on quantifying the cost impact of using NiTiCo and Fe-SMA SEAs by comparing representative conventional bridges and their SMA/ECC counterparts.

 USC has also indicated that there have been significant inflationary factors that are affecting labor rates.
 This will necessitate increasing the commitments needed to complete the project and WSDOT has been collaborating with the FHWA, TAC partners and USC to address and resolve this.
 It is important to note that the projected adjustment is well within the national inflationary trend over the duration of this program and will not affect the cost and scope of the existing task orders.